 Under the terms of the MTI, the Company is required to establish and maintain with a trustee a debt service reserve with a balance equal to at least 50 percent of annual debt service costs.
-These trust funds, which total approximately \$16.2 million in cash (note 8), plus a letter of credit of \$3.8 million, are held for the benefit of the bond holders in accordance with the terms of the MTI.
-In addition, the Company is required to maintain an operating and maintenance reserve of approximately \$15.9 million.
+These trust funds, which total approximately \$14.8 million in cash (note 8), plus a letter of credit of \$6.2 million, are held for the benefit of the bond holders in accordance with the terms of the MTI.
+In addition, the Company is required to maintain an operating and maintenance reserve of approximately \$18.9 million.
 The operating and maintenance reserve is satisfied by availability under a committed credit facility (note 15).

 On December 21, 2020, the Company completed an amendment to the MTI.
-The amendment temporarily exempts the requirement for the Company to comply with its rate covenants prescribed under the MTI, for fiscal years 2020, 2021 and 2022.
-The exemption was sought due to the uncertain potential negative impacts of COVID-19, the unknown duration of the material decline in passenger and flight activity and the risks to achieving covenant compliance.
+The amendment temporarily exempted the requirement for the Company to comply with its rate covenants prescribed under the MTI, for fiscal years 2020, 2021 and 2022.
+The exemption was sought due to the uncertain potential negative impacts of COVID-19.
+The exemption ended on December 31, 2022 and the Company was compliant with its covenants throughout 2023.